CaptanMoss/LOL-Level-Stuff/Yara-Rules/UAT-5647/README.md

 # YARA Rules for Detecting MeltingClaw and ShadyHammock Malware

-This repository contains YARA rules designed to detect three specific malware families: **MeltingClaw**, **ShadyHammock**, and **QuickHeal**.
+This repository contains YARA rules designed to detect two specific malware families: **MeltingClaw** and **ShadyHammock**.
 The rules are based on unique file hashes and behavior patterns identified during analysis.
 The repository includes the YARA rules themselves and the corresponding output screenshots from testing the rules.

 ## Contents
 - `yara-rules/`: Contains the YARA rules for malware detection.